LegoSeed/Reviews/README.md

-Database requires mongodb with mongoose
+Database uses mongodb with mongoose
-To seed the database: npm seed
+Install dependencies with: npm install
-To install dependencies: npm install
+Build webpack with: npm run build
-To start server: npm start
+Start the server with: npm run server
-To run react app: npm watch
+Seed the database with: npm run seed